Isfahan

-Isfahan or Esfahan (اصفهان /fa/) (Note: Also spelled Ispahan or Espahan.) is a city in the Central District of Isfahan County, Isfahan province, Iran.
+Isfahan (اصفهان /fa/) (Note: Also spelled Ispahan, Esfahan or Espahan.) is a city in the Central District of Isfahan County, Isfahan Province, Iran.
 It is the capital of the province, the county, and the district.
 It is located 440 km south of Tehran.
-The city has a population of approximately 2,237,990, making it the fourth-most populous city in Iran, after Tehran, Mashhad and Karaj, and the second-largest metropolitan area.
+The city has a population of approximately 2,238,000, making it the third-most populous city in Iran, after Tehran and Mashhad, and the second-largest metropolitan area.

 Isfahan is located at the intersection of the two principal routes that traverse Iran, north–south and east–west.
 Isfahan flourished between the 9th and 18th centuries.
 Under the Safavid Empire, Isfahan became the capital of Iran, for the second time in its history, under Abbas the Great.
 It is known for its Persian–Muslim architecture, grand boulevards, covered bridges, palaces, tiled mosques, and minarets.

-Isfahan also has many historical buildings, monuments, paintings, and artifacts.
+Isfahan has many historical buildings, monuments, paintings, and artifacts.
 The fame of Isfahan led to the Persian proverb Esfahān nesf-e-jahān ast.
 Naqsh-e Jahan Square in Isfahan is one of the largest city squares in the world, and a UNESCO World Heritage Site.

-Isfahan was the second Iranian city to experience the highest volume and number of Israeli airstrikes during the twelve-day war.

 Etymology

-The name Espahan is derived from Middle Persian Spahān, which is attested by various Middle Persian seals and inscriptions, including that of the Zoroastrian magi Kartir.
+The name Ispahan is derived from Middle Persian Spahān, which is attested by various Middle Persian seals and inscriptions, including that of the Zoroastrian magus Kartir.

 The region is denoted by the abbreviation GD (Southern Media) on Sasanian coins.
 In Ptolemy's Geographia, it appears as Aspadana (Ἀσπαδανα) or Aspazana (Ασπαζάνα), which translates to "place of gathering for the army".
-It is believed that Spahān is derived from spādānām "the armies", the Old Persian plural of spāda, from which is derived spāh (𐭮𐭯𐭠𐭧) 'army' and spahi (سپاهی, 'soldier', literally 'of the army') in Central Persian.
-Some of the other ancient names include Gey, Jey (old form Zi), Park, and Judea.
+It is believed that Spahān is derived from spādānām 'the armies', the Old Persian plural of spāda, from which is derived spāh (𐭮𐭯𐭠𐭧) 'army' and spahi (سپاهی, 'soldier', literally 'of the army') in Middle Persian.
+Some of the other ancient names include Gey, Jey (old form Zi), Partakān(Paraetacene), Park, and Judea.